 The roadmap of electric vehicles continued in 1996 with the Citroën Saxo Electrique.
 It was produced up until 2003 with a total of 2,174 units being built.

 In 1997 Citroën introduced the Berlingo Electrique with 1749 vehicles being built.

 In 2010 with they introduced the 100 percent electric-powered Berlingo First Electric.

 In December 2010, in co operation with Mitsubishi they introduced the Citroën C-Zero, an electric runabout that was a real car, perfect for urban and countryside use and could seat 4 adults.
 It was their first large-series-produced electric vehicle.

 The latest example of the evolution is Citroën’s Multicity Car Sharing in Berlin, Germany.
 Started in August 2012 and is the first station-independent, purely electrical one-way car sharing program in Germany.
 Over 6,000 customers have already registered for purely electric one-way car sharing.
-350 electric Citroën C-Zero cars are available in Berlin for the customers as of today.
+As of today, 350 electric Citroën C-Zero cars are available in Berlin for customers.
 For 2014, an expansion of the electric vehicle fleet to 500 Citroën C-Zeros is planned.
 In addition, Citroën is examining the possibility of introducing the car sharing concept in other German cities.

 In the coming year, an electric van especially conceived for tradesmen will be introduced: the Citroën Berlingo Electric, based on the latest generation of the Berlingo panel van

-However successful Citroën’s electric car offering have been, it was the Citroën AX Electrique that positioned the company as a pioneer in electric mobility, paving the road to today and beyond…
+However successful Citroën’s electric car offering has been, it was the Citroën AX Electrique that positioned the company as a pioneer in electric mobility, paving the road to today and beyond…